Updated on 5/29/2021 to reflect some important changes.

 The Motley Fool will sometimes offer a low introductory rate on their Stock Advisor and Rule Breaker services, however, once the discounted period ends the service will auto-renew at the full price.
 While both services offer interesting (and often profitable) stock recommendations, you will need to upgrade to one of the Fool’s more expensive services to get their stock picks with “maximum upside” potential.
 These services typically cost well over $1,000 per year.

 7investing chose to come up with a simple pricing structure: $17 per month or $170 per year.
-This gives you full access to all their previous and current recommendations, as well as their premium articles and videos.
+Starting on July 7th, 7investing will cost $49 per month or $399 per year.
+However, if you sign up now you can lock in the current low price of $17 a month for as long as you remain a member.
+In our opinion, a 7investing membership is well worth $49 a month.
+So at $17 a month, it’s a no-brainer.
+And you can try it for just $7.
+This gives you full access to all their recommendations, as well as their premium articles and videos.
 The thing we like about 7investing is that they only have one newsletter and it includes their 7 best stock ideas each month.
 As a subscriber, you are never asked to upgrade to other newsletters, as you are already getting their best content.

-Bottom line: 7investing costs $17/month or $170/year (you can try the service for $7 for the first month) and they provide their best stock ideas from across all industries, market caps, and countries.
+Bottom line: 7investing currently costs $17/month or $170/year (you can try the service for $7 for the first month) and they provide their best stock ideas from across all industries, market caps, and countries.
 Stock Advisor costs $199/year, although new customers can try the service for $99 for the first year.
 Rule Breakers costs $299/year (new customers can try it for $99 for the first year).
 Stock Advisor and Rule Breakers are both entry-level services.
 The Motley Fool reserves their best stock ideas for their higher-end services.
+Although 7investing is about to increase their prices, when you compare them to the Fool’s premium newsletters, 7investing remains significantly less expensive.

 Stock Advisor was started in 2002 and Rule Breakers in 2004.
 Given that 7investing wasn’t started until 2020, the only fair way to compare performance is by looking at the same time period.
-So in the chart below, we are comparing the performance of these services from March 1st, 2020 through March 31st, 2021.
-7investing currently has the highest performance.
+So in the chart below, we are comparing the performance of these services from March 1st, 2020 through May 29th, 2021.
+Stock Advisor currently has the highest performance within this timeframe.

 This is an area where 7investing shines.
 Once you become a member, you get access to all the content they have to offer.
 Their goal is help the average investor succeed.
 The emails you get from them offer valuable content, such as notifications about new stock recommendations, company updates, or information about upcoming members-only calls.
 You never get marketing emails from them.